robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 ### watchdog.status()

-Read back the status of the watchdog using the pin set in the constructor (pulse version) or just returning None (serial version).
-It is implemented in the serial version for compatibility.
+Read back the status of the watchdog using the pin set in the constructor.
 Return values:

 0: watchdog is sleeping
 1: watchdog is active
-None: Port no set or not supported
+None: Port no set

 ### watchdog.send(string)